-Table 2 below presents the composition of the Company's Own Funds as at 31st of December 2021, while Table 3 indicates how these Own Funds reconcile with the Company's audited Balance Sheet as of this date, and they have been prepared using the format set out in the Final Report on the Draft Implementing Standards issued by the EBA on reporting and disclosure requirements of investment firms under the IFR (EBA/ITS/2021/02).
+Table 2 below presents the composition of the Company's Own Funds as at 31st of December 2022, while Table 3 indicates how these Own Funds reconcile with the Company's audited Balance Sheet as of this date, and they have been prepared using the format set out in the Commission Implementing Regulation (EU) 2021/2284 laying down implementing technical standards for the application of Regulation (EU) 2019/2033 with regard to supervisory reporting and disclosures of investment firms.

-As at 31st of December 2021, the Company's Own Funds comprised of Common Equity Tier 1 capital.
-As shown below, the Company's Own Funds amounted to \$8.527K.
+As at 31st of December 2022, the Company's Own Funds comprised entirely of Common Equity Tier 1 capital.
+As shown below, the Company's Own Funds amounted to \$13.281K.